anthonydirisio/SIEM-Environment/README.md

 ### Tools Used
 - VirtualBox as a type 2 hypervisor
 - Splunk as a SIEM along with universal forwarders
-- Wireshark for capturing and examining network traffic.
 - AtomicRedTeam atomic test scripts to generate MITRE ATT&CK telemetry
+- Hydra for brute force attacks

 ### Machines Involved
 - Splunk Server Installed on Ubuntu 24.04.4